SUSE/doc-unversioned/trento/migration/systemd-install.md

     zypper refresh
     ```

-1. Install Certbot and its NGINX plugin:
+2. Install Certbot and its NGINX plugin:

     ```bash
     zypper install certbot python3-certbot-nginx
     ```

-1. Obtain a certificate and configure Nginx with Certbot:
+3. Obtain a certificate and configure NGINX with Certbot:

     > **Note:** Replace `example.com` with your domain.
-For more information, visit [Certbot instructions for Nginx](https://certbot.eff.org/instructions?ws=nginx&os=leap)
+For more information, refer to [Certbot instructions for NGINX](https://certbot.eff.org/instructions?ws=nginx&os=leap)

     ```bash
     certbot --nginx -d example.com -d www.example.com
     ```

     > **Note:** Certbot certificates are valid for 90 days.
-Refer to the above link for details on how to renew periodically.
+Refer to the above link for details on how to renew certificates.
 ## Accessing the trento-web UI

-Use a browser to navigate to `https://trento.example.com`, and log in using the credentials you specified in the `ADMIN_USER` and `ADMIN_PASSWORD` environment variables.
+Pin the browser to `https://trento.example.com`.You should be able to login using the credentials specified in the `ADMIN_USER` and `ADMIN_PASSWORD` environment variables.